claraccc/haze-tools/README.md

 Being able to test games without limitations before buying them is every consumer's right.
 For example, <a href="https://i.imgur.com/mAGNdK2.jpeg">in this game</a>, I only got 16 FPS.
 And with my payment method, Steam doesn't allow refunds to my bank account, so my money would be stuck in my Steam wallet forever, which I find unacceptable.
 With my tool I was able to test and see that my system can't handle the game.
 My Money is on my bank account and not stuck on my steam wallet.

+# Some notes:
+It's compatible with [SteamPortable](https://github.com/Ghostwillower/SteamPortable), so you can have one Steam just for testing the games, which make stuff more organized.
+You need to keep GreenLuma updated to keep up with the Steam updates, otherwise the downloads won't work.
+For coincidence some days ago a Steam update broke Luma and only today (22 nov) it was fixed.
+So if it stop working, just wait for a Luma update.
+I believe the tool is self explanatory with a UI easy to understand.
+But you can request a "how to use" tutorial in the "issues" section.

 # What Haze Tools Will Do

 Haze Tools will just edit and create some text files on Steam directory.